 The Scaffolding in the Classroom, Chapter Summaries, Maintaining Mathematical Proficiency, Vocabulary Review, and Section Overviews presented in the Teaching Edition fully outline the connections between content throughout the Big Ideas Math series.
-This includes citing previously learned content and connecting it to the concepts being presented in the lessons.
-The What Your Students Have Learned sections at the beginning of every chapter do not cite specific standards, but instead help connect the content in a meaningful way that teachers can easily understand.
+This includes citing previously learned content and standards by name.
+The Common Core Progressions at the beginning of every chapter do not cite specific standards, but instead help connect the content in a meaningful way that teachers can easily understand.